krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns'/>
 ## Common Patterns

-Following are common uses and patterns of use for [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+In the following sections are common uses and patterns of use for [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).

 <a name='Common-Patterns-FailFast'/>
 ### Fail Fast

 The most basic execution is one that does a single thing and has no fallback behavior.
 It will throw an exception if any type of failure occurs.

 ```java
 public class CommandThatFailsFast extends HystrixCommand<String> {